 Day Trip to Chimayó

 There’s no shortage of things to see, do, and eat in Santa Fe.
-You could spend days here just visiting museums and soaking up the scenery.
-However, if you’ve spent some time exploring The City Different and are ready to see more of Northern New Mexico, consider a day trip to nearby Chimayó.
-Situated in the foothills of the Sangre de Cristo Mountains, the village of Chimayó, New Mexico is just 40 minutes from Santa Fe along The High Road to Taos Scenic Byway.
+You could spend days visiting museums and soaking up the scenery.
+However, if you are ready to see more of Northern New Mexico, consider a day trip to nearby Chimayó.
+Situated in the foothills of the Sangre de Cristo Mountains, the village of Chimayó, is just 40 minutes from Santa Fe along The High Road to Taos Scenic Byway.
 This special place, known for its National Historic Landmark church El Santuario de Chimayó, also features several weaving shops, and delectable food.

 road to chimayo2The High Road to Taos Scenic Byway